 Deadstock Composting Facility:

-Composting of livestock carcasses can be an efficient and cost effective way to dispose of deadstock.
-In 2012, Cardston County partnered with Alberta Environment and Sustainable Resource Development (AESRD) and Growing Forward to build a carcass composting facility; the first municipal deadstock composting facility in Canada.
-The facility is modelled after a successful carcass composting facility managed by the Blackfoot Challenge (BCF) in Montana as part of their carnivore attractant reduction program.
+Composting of livestock carcasses can be an efficient and cost-effective way to dispose of deadstock.
+Since 2003, the Blackfoot Challenge has been collecting livestock carcasses for composting in a facility managed by Montana Department of Transportation.
+The documentary Living with Carnivores: Boneyards, Bears and Wolves shares their story.
+In 2012, Cardston County partnered with Alberta Environment and Parks and Canadian Agricultural Partnership (formerly Growing Forward) to build a carcass composting facility; the first municipal deadstock composting facility in Canada.

-From late January 2013 to April 30, 2014, 851 livestock carcasses in Cardston County, including animals which are not accepted by rendering companies like sheep and goats, were picked up from the deadstock bins and on-farm by a county employee and composted at the facility.
-Operational costs for pickup and composting were paid through the WBR Deadstock Removal Program similar to other designated deadstock pickup areas.
+From late January 2013 to April 30, 2014, a county employee picked up 851 livestock carcasses from deadstock bins and farms in Cardston County for composting at the facility.
+The livestock included animals like sheep and goats that are not accepted by rendering companies.
+Operational costs for pickup and composting were paid through the WBR’s Deadstock Removal Program.

 Feed Storage Security and Electric Fencing:

-When given the opportunity, grizzly and black bears will eat grain, silage, honey producing hives, and other livestock feed.
-Once bears learn where these foods can be obtained, they will rip apart silage bags, bee yards, and wooden buildings, dig through wooden bin floors, or pull doors off of steel bins to gain access.
+Grizzly bears and black bears are omnivores and will use a wide variety of food sources.
+In an agricultural landscape, this can include honey producing hives, grain, silage, and other livestock feed.
+Once bears learn where these foods can be obtained, they will rip apart silage bags, bee yards, and wooden buildings; dig through wooden bin floors; or pull doors off of steel bins to gain access to the food source.
 Grain bin retrofits such as bear-proof doors, steel or concrete bin floors, and installation of hopper bottoms can eliminate bear access.

-Electric fencing of agricultural attractants can also be an effective deterrent for bears and wolves.
+Electric fencing of agricultural attractants can also be an effective tool to prevent carnivores from accessing attractants.
 Depending on the attractant, fencing can be installed as a permanent or temporary measure.
 Six-strand electric fences, with alternating hot/cold wires, have been used successfully to deter bears in southwestern Alberta.